glowkeeper/IntroToBuilding3DGamesInUnity/docs/addingInputControls.md

 _Figure 11: Jump Pressed console output_

-Ultimately we are going to get the ball to jump, but let's do something simpler first.
+Ultimately, you will get the ball to jump, but do something simpler, first.
 Below the Debug line add the code:

 `GetComponent<Renderer>().material.color = Color.blue;`

 Save the script and play.
-This line assigns the colour blue to material of the _GameObject_ to which the script is attached.
+The line above assigns the colour blue to the material of the _GameObject_ to which the script is attached.
 So your ball should turn blue.

 Now make the ball actually jump.
-You can use `transform.Translate` and `transform.Rotate` to move _GameObjects_, but in this instance, it is better to employ the Unity physics engine because we're using _forces_.
-In Unity, you apply forces to a _RigidBody_, which has already been added to the ball.
+Although you can use `transform.Translate` and `transform.Rotate` to move _GameObjects_, in this instance it is better to employ the Unity physics engine because you will be applying a _force_ to the ball.
+In Unity, you apply forces to a _RigidBody_, which has already been added the ball.
 So, the general idea of the script is to add a reference to that `Rigidbody` and then apply a force to that.
-Add the following line after the opening `{` of the myBall class:
+To do so, add the following line after the opening `{` of the myBall class:

 `private Rigidbody rb;`

-Now assign the _Rigidbody_ component to the `rb` variable in the `Start()` method:
+Then assign the _Rigidbody_ component to the `rb` variable in the `Start()` method:

 `rb = GetComponent<Rigidbody>();`

-`rb` is now associated with the _RigidBody_ of the ball _GameObject_ and a force can be applied to it to get it to move.
+Finally, now `rb` is associated with the _RigidBody_ of the ball _GameObject_, a force can be applied to it to get it to move.
 Add the following code to the `OnJump()` method:

 `rb.AddForce(0.0f, 300.0f, 0.0f);`